The Lower School

 At the Honolulu Waldorf School, every morning begins with the Main Lesson.
 For the first two hours of the day, each class studies an academic subject (math, science, social studies, or language arts, for example) in blocks of about four weeks.
 This concentrated period allows the children and their teacher to immerse themselves in the material: There is time for projects, individual and group work, artistic activities, field trips, and deep exploration and discussion.
 Each child produces a book which summarizes the topic, and expresses the major ideas or rules through their written word and illustrations.
 The result is the student’s own text book of the subject.

 The art of storytelling is a major component of the Waldorf curriculum, and each grade is associated with a particular story theme.
-Beginning with fairy tales and folk tales in first grade, and moving all the way up to powerful biographies of significant historical and modern individuals in eighth grade, stories relate the curriculum content to the human experience, thus giving the student a vivid and personal relationship to the lessons.
+Beginning with world-wide fairy tales and folk tales in first grade, and moving all the way up to powerful biographies of significant historical and modern individuals in eighth grade, stories relate the curriculum content to the human experience, thus giving the student a vivid and personal relationship to the lessons.
 Through stories, the student’s feeling life is touched, the memory is stimulated, and the will to act is aroused.

 The Main Lesson is taught by the Class Teacher.
 The Class Teacher remains with the class for a number of years.
-Some teachers start with the class in the First Grade and may continue with it through the Eighth Grade; sometimes a class teacher may remain with a group until fifth or sixth grade when another teacher steps in to carry the group to the end of elementary school.
+Some teachers start with the class in the First Grade and may continue with it through the Eighth Grade; sometimes a class teacher may remain with a group until fifth or sixth grade when another teacher steps in to carry the group to the end of middle school.
 The Class Teacher also teaches the class one or more lessons during the school day and ends each day with the class.

 During the rest of the day, the children study and participate in many other subjects.
 Japanese and Spanish are each taught five times a week in alternating blocks.
 In seventh and eighth grade the students choose one language, which they focus on exclusively.
-Periods of singing or chorus, painting, games or physical education, eurythmy, instrumental music, handwork, and, for the older grades, supplemental classes in mathematics and language arts weave rhythmically through the week.
-These subjects are usually taught by Special Teachers.
+Periods of singing or chorus, painting, games or physical education, Na Mea Hawai'i eurythmy, instrumental music, handwork, and, for the older grades, supplemental classes in mathematics and language arts weave rhythmically through the week.
+These subjects are usually taught by specialized Subject Teachers.
 Special events and excursions as well as many festivals and celebrations are sprinkled throughout the year.
 Every class performs a grade appropriate play which deepens their connection to a topic studied during the year, music classes perform for holidays and at a school concerts, and all students participate in the May Day, Michaelmas, and Winter festivals.
 Our classes take advantage of artistic and cultural activities presented by community groups and take excursions around the island to visit farms or sites that expand their experience of a subject and connect them to their island home.
 Many visitors come to our school to share their expertise in a craft or with a subject.
 Overnight class trips begin in Grade Four with a visit to a local farm and expand to meet the needs of the growing child.

 The grade one through eight curriculum presents a unified whole, covering the stages of development of the six/seven year old through the fourteen year old.
 Each year gives a foundation for the next, and builds on what came before.
 The fulfillment of the Lower School curriculum, however, truly comes to fruition in the High School, where the work of the Lower School is transformed through thinking, reason, and the qualities of intellect that are developing in the High School student.